uwcse510/web-cse510-wi16/index.md

 ## Exam

-There will be a open-note, take-home exam asking you to demonstrate your understanding of the material in a more substantial format.
+The exam is an opportunity to demonstrate and apply your understanding of the course material in a more substantial format.
-The exam will evaluate your understanding of and critical thinking about concepts covered in this course, requiring you to connect concepts across papers.
+It requires you to connect concepts across papers, serving as an evaluation of your understanding and critical thinking about concepts covered in this course.
+If you have kept pace with the readings, you will find it much easier to approach this exam (e.g., simply referring back to readings, rather than needing to understand them from scratch).
-The readings will therefore also be important to the exam.
+You may reference any of the articles, slides, notes, discussion posts, or other material readily available on the web.
+You may consult the course staff with any questions, but this is strictly an individual assignment (i.e., do not discuss it with others).

 ### Download

 The exam is available for download:

 <{{ site.url }}{{ site.baseurl }}/assignments/finalexam.pdf>

+### Submission

+Due: Uploaded by end of day Thursday, March 10, 2016.

 ## Statistics Lab